Skip to main content

 8. On the final review page, scroll to the bottom, agree to the capabilities acknowledgment, and click Submit to deploy the template.

-Once your environment is in steady-state, this admin role can be disabled - however you must have an established process in place where Glean can request access 24/7 in response to service issues.
+Note: If you do not create this role (or block access with the SCP), then you must have an established process in place where Glean can request access 24/7 in response to service issues.
 Without this process, Glean will not be able to honor any Service or Support SLAs.

 1. Following the CloudFormation process above, deploy the following template which defines the Admin Service role: